-- explain the divorce process and help you understand what you need to do at each stage
+- Explain the divorce process and help you understand what you need to do at each stage

-- take instructions to prepare the divorce papers
+- Take instructions to prepare the divorce papers

-- keep you updated and represent your best interests
+- Keep you updated and represent your best interests

-- help you reach an agreement with your ex-partner wherever practical, without having to go to court
+- Help you reach an agreement with your ex-partner wherever practical, without having to go to court

-- present your case if a court hearing is required for costs or you are seeking financial orders
+- Present your case if a court hearing is required for costs or you are seeking financial orders

-- help you to understand what the judge can and cannot do, and explain what the judge's decision means for you
+- Help you to understand what the judge can and cannot do, and explain what the judge's decision means for you

-Unreasonable behaviour - the most commonly cited reason for a permanet, legal separation due to its wide interpretation.
+Unreasonable behaviour - the most commonly cited reason for a permanent, legal separation due to its wide interpretation.
 This umbrella term can refer to everything from violence to criminal behaviour, poor financial management or emotional abuse.
 All that must be proved is that a couple can no longer live together as a result of this behaviour.

-Adultery - you can cite adultery as grounds for the breakdown of a marraige, only if you can prove that your spouse had sexual intercourse with another person.
+Adultery - you can cite adultery as grounds for the breakdown of a marriage, only if you can prove that your spouse had sexual intercourse with another person.
 For any other sort of indiscretion you will need to use the grounds of unreasonable behaviour.